QDEL Investors Have Opportunity to Lead QuidelOrtho Corporation Securities Fraud Lawsuit

-BENSALEM, Pa., May 9, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against QuidelOrtho Corporation ("QuidelOrtho" or the "Company") (NASDAQ: QDEL).
+LOS ANGELES, May 15, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against QuidelOrtho Corporation ("QuidelOrtho" or the "Company") (NASDAQ: QDEL).

 Class Period: February 18, 2022 – April 1, 2024